0xPolygonID/docs/docs/issuer/refresh-service/setup-guide.md

    }
    ```

-   1. Use the new polygon scan data provider:
+   1. Use the new optimism scan data provider:

    ```go
    // confirm the credentialType matches a supported type in the refresh service,